Hydrogen Car Conversion

 2 - The vehicle's computer is also fooled by the reduced quantity of unburned hydrocarbons it reads after the combustion .

-The hydrogen generator produces what is called Brown's Gas.
-Brown's gas is often reffered to as HHO gas.
+The hydrogen generator produces HHO gas, also known as Brown's gas.
 HHO gas is two parts hydrogen and one part oxygen, the extra oxygen is being detected by different sensors on your vehicle.

 What Does An ECU, ECM or ECC Do?